imagej/imagej.github.io/_pages/scripting/script-editor.md

 Note that while the script is running, the window title shows the tell-tale *(Running)*.

+{% include warning/importing-classes %}

 You can use all of ImageJ's classes right away.
 Here is an example that shows a dialog where the user can input a number.
-For details how to write dialogs in the different scripting languages, see [Scripting comparisons](/scripting/comparisons)
+For details how to write dialogs in the different scripting languages, see [Scripting comparisons](/scripting/comparisons).

 ![](/media/scripting/script-editor-dialog.jpg)

 ## Further reading

-See the [Scripting Help](/scripting) page for an introduction to scripting.
-For more information about each specific language, see the Languages section of top right sidebar.
+See the [Scripting overview](/scripting) page for an introduction to scripting, and list of available languages, with links to more documentation.